MariusKM/ComfyUI-BadmanNodes/README.md

 **Select String from List (Badman)**: Selects a specific String from a String List output and forwards this to the output.
 Can be used to target a specific String when loading prompts from files or from a multi image BLIP interrogator.

 **Inject Latent Noise Masked (Badman)**: Injects noise into latent space with mask control.
 High mask values receive more noise, low values receive less.
-Supports multiple blend modes (replace, add, multiply).
+Supports multiple blend modes (replace, add, multiply) and mask inversion.

+**WAN Three Frame To Video**: Generates video from 3 keyframes (start, middle, end) with proper masking for smooth transitions.
+Supports adjustable middle frame positioning, configurable frame blend width for smooth transitions, and CLIP vision output concatenation for enhanced conditioning.

 ## TODO